 Visit Tuol Sleng Museum for a harrowing insight into Cambodia's tumultuous past.
 This museum commemorates the atrocities that occurred during the regime of Pol Pot.
 Most people find it quite confronting and emotional so you will be given time to explore on your own.
-Stop at the children of the Apsara Arts Association before visiting the Russian and Central Markets to explore the many stalls including souvenirs in abundance.
+Stop at the Apsara Arts Association before visiting the Russian and Central Markets to explore the many stalls selling souvenirs in abundance.